Introduction

 Behavior as n grows: Explodes once n gets large.

-Constant-time operations are free at small scales, but quadratic ones are manageable with ten items and problematic at a hundred thousand.
-Exact formulas are rarely needed; what matters is whether a change causes a new growth pattern.
+Constant-time operations are free at small scales, but quadratic ones are manageable with ten items and painful at a hundred thousand.

 Amortized analysis example: